-- Prepare a fibronectin-coated flask (2 μg/cm2, T-75 flask is recommended).
-Add 10 ml of sterile Dulbecco's phosphate buffered saline, Ca++ and Mg++-free (ScienCell, Cat. #0303) to a T-75 flask and then add 150 μl of fibronectin stock solution (ScienCell, Cat. #8248).
-Leave the vessel in a 37 °C incubator overnight. - 2.
+- 1. Prepare a fibronectin-coated culture vessel (2 μg/cm2, T-75 flask is recommended).
+To obtain a 2 μg/cm2 fibronectin-coated culture vessel, add 10 ml of sterile Dulbecco's phosphate buffered saline, Ca++- and Mg++-free (Cat. #0303) to a T-75 flask and then add 150 μl of fibronectin stock solution (Cat. #8248).
+Leave vessel in a 37°C incubator overnight (or for at least 2 hours). - 2.
 Prepare complete medium.
 Decontaminate the external surfaces of medium bottle and medium supplement tubes with 70% ethanol and transfer them to a sterile field.
 Aseptically transfer supplement to the basal medium with a pipette.
 Rinse the supplement tube with medium to recover the entire volume. - 3.
-Aspirate fibronectin solution and add 20 ml of complete medium to the culture vessel.
-The fibronectin solution can be used twice.
+Aspirate the fibronectin solution and add 20 ml of complete medium to the culture vessel.
+The fibronectin solution can be reused twice.
 Leave the vessel in the sterile field and proceed to thaw the cryopreserved cells. - 4.
 Place the frozen vial in a 37°C water bath.
 Hold and rotate the vial gently until the contents completely thaw.
 Promptly remove the vial from the water bath, wipe it down with 70% ethanol, and transfer it to the sterile field. - 5.
 Carefully remove the cap without touching the interior threads.
-Gently resuspend and dispense the contents of the vial into the equilibrated, fibronectin-coated culture vessel.

-Note: Dilution and centrifugation of cells after thawing are not recommended since these actions are more harmful to the cells than the effect of residual DMSO.
-It is important that cells are plated in fibronectin-coated culture vessels to promote cell attachment.

-- 6. Replace the cap or lid of the culture vessel and gently rock the vessel to distribute the cells evenly.
+Gently resuspend and dispense the contents of the vial into the equilibrated, fibronectin-coated culture vessel. - Note: Dilution and centrifugation of cells after thawing are not recommended as these actions are more harmful to the cells than the effect of residual DMSO in the culture.
+It is also important that cells are plated in fibronectin-coated culture vessels to promote cell attachment. - 6.
+Replace the cap or lid of the culture vessel and gently rock the vessel to distribute the cells evenly.
 Loosen cap, if necessary, to allow gas exchange. - 7.
 Return the culture vessel to the incubator. - 8.
-For best results, do not disturb the culture for at least 16 hours after the culture has been initiated.
+Do not disturb the culture for at least 16 hours after the culture has been initiated.
 Refresh culture medium the next day to remove residual DMSO and unattached cells.